 In this blog, we’ll examine how the scale and potential of cloud computing deserves (and requires) the absolute best protection you can find.
 Keep reading for a breakdown of cloud security: its threats, implications, and why they’re so critical.

 What Is Cloud Protection – And Why Should You Care?

 For starters, we must affirm that cloud security can never be boiled down to just one thing.
 Rather, it’s a web of technology, plans, and procedures that keep your assets from being accessed or compromised by bad actors.

 - Passwords and user privileges.
-Everyone in your organization, from new recruits to senior leaders, will require at least some of the cloud data for their daily tasks.
+Everyone in your organization, from new recruits to senior leaders, will require at least some cloud data for their daily tasks.
 Precise levels of access are essential for putting that data in the right hands and nowhere else.

-Public cloud providers such as AWS and Google Cloud have their own security practices as part of their ownership in the Shared Security Responsibility Model (SSRM).
+Public cloud providers such as AWS and Azure have their own security practices as part of their ownership in the Shared Security Responsibility Model (SSRM).
 But SSRM is a shared responsibility, and as such, you must adhere to your share of the responsibility.
 The potential cost of hacking, data theft, and accidental leaks is too devastating to be ignored.
 IBM’s latest report revealed the average annual damage of a data breach rose from $3.86 million in 2020 to $4.24 million in 2021.
 U.S. companies paid the highest price; lost business alone contributed 38% of the total cost.

 Leading Cloud Security Risks

 We may never be able to drag every cloud security risk into the spotlight – these threats are changing constantly as more malicious agents hone their tactics and cloud platforms level up in complexity.
 However, we can identify some of the largest, ongoing risks to your data and operations.